KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> scalar.type
 k('-7h')
 ```
 Basic vector types have type codes in the range 1 through 19 and their elements have the type code equal to the negative of the vector type code.
-For the basic vector types, one can also get a human readable type name by accessing the `key` property:
+For the basic vector types, one can also get a human-readable type name by accessing the `key` property:
 ```python
 >>> vector.key k('long')
 ```